Workshop Abstract

 Our workshop encompasses the following topics of interest, but are not limited to:

-- Data visualization in high level performance analysis
+- Data visualization for performance analysis

-- Usability studies of HPC tools
+- Usability studies and user-centric design of HPC tools

 - Patterns, anomaly detection, and performance characterization in HPC applications

-- Performance engineering strategies and use cases
+- Performance engineering strategies, methodologies, and use cases

-- Human-Computer Interfaces for exploring performance data
+- Human-computer interfaces for performance data exploration

 Call for Paper